Veyza/dudi-heliocentric/python_interface/README.md

 that share the same ratemap pair and updates the interpolation once per block while performing batched density evaluations.
 This batching significantly reduces runtime but leads to subtle but noticeable differences from the original Fortran result shown in Fig. 10 of the paper.
+Also, the resolution of the dust number density map around Phaethon is reduced by a factor of two in the Python script compared to the Fortran implementation.
+It corresponds to a fourfold decrease in the number of FLOPs.
+As a result, the runtime of the Phaethon example in Python is lower (4 minutes with 4 OpenMP threads).
+Plot the result with the command:
+     python3 scripts/plot_Fig10.py